One-Touch Soccer logo

 a) The ball is placed at the Restart Mark nearer the attacking Goal;

-b) The Goalkeeper has at least one foot on the Goal Line and may not move off of it until after the Referee whistles the Shootout to begin;
+b) The Goalkeeper must have at least one foot on the Goal Line and may not move off of it until the Referee whistles the Shootout to begin;

 12.2 - Penalty Kick